gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 99: May 25, Monday
+**Today's Progress**: Learning more about the uniquely readable and expressive programming language side of Ruby, like classic and other enumerables, and best practices.

 ## Day 98: May 22, Friday
 **Today's Progress**: Started software engineering's curriculum after getting the Ruby's fundamental concepts.